 Summertime temperatures and holiday get-togethers are definitely things to look forward to so you’ll want to be hearing your best.
 Here are our tips for protecting your precious hearing this summer as well as getting the most from your hearing aids if you have them.

-Many public pools also open on Memorial Day.
-Ask any swimmer and they can tell you developing a case of swimmer’s ear is painful.
+Dveloping a case of swimmer’s ear is painful.
 What’s more, it can lead to temporary hearing loss.
 To reduce the risk of developing swimmer’s ear for you and your loved ones, the Centers for Disease Control and Prevention (CDC) recommend:

 For hearing aid users

 If you’re taking your dad to a sporting event to celebrate Father’s Day, consider taking along some hearing protection, too.
-A September 2014 online article on STACK.com listed seven of the loudest football stadiums in America, and the results are astounding.
-Husky Stadium, home of the Washington Huskies, holds the record for the loudest stadium with noise levels reaching 133.6 decibeld (dB).
+Many stadiums have noise levels that reach far above healthy levels.
 Unprotected exposure to an environment with noise registering more than 85 dB for an extended period of time can permanently damage your hearing.
-And while you’re probably taking in a major league baseball game instead of football this time of year, it’s still a good idea to wear ear plugs.
+And while you’re probably taking in a Major League Baseball game instead of football this time of year, it’s still a good idea to wear ear plugs.
 Even the inexpensive foam ear plugs from the drugstore can reduce decibel levels by as much as 33 dB.

-While we’re talking about dads and hearing -- how well is yours hearing these days?
+While we’re talking about dads and hearing—how well is yours hearing these days?
 After age 65, one out of three Americans will have some sort of hearing loss.
 If your father seems to be asking you to repeat yourself often or often answers your questions inappropriately, it may be time to gently suggest he have a hearing evaluation.
 Untreated hearing loss can lead to a variety of other medical conditions, including increased risk for dementia and balance problems.
 Here are some tips for having this sensitive conversation, and we love this story of one dad's life improving when he got hearing aids.

 Watching the sky light up with bursts of color in celebration of our great nation’s birthday is something many Americans look forward to each summer.
-In fact, it’s so much fun it may not occur to you to protect your ears from the damaging noise these events emit.
+In fact, it’s so much fun it may not occur to you to protect your ears from fireworks.
 Noise-induced hearing loss is permanent, but it’s also preventable.
 Use this holiday as a teaching moment for your family.